MicrosoftDocs/architecture-center/docs/industries/finance/financial-risk-model.md

 6. Take the 0.95 Quantile to get the PFE value at each time step / end of simulation period

-We will calculate the potential future exposure for an equity forward based on MSFT stock.
-As mentioned above, to model the stock prices, historic prices for the MSFT stock are required so we can calibrate the model to historical data.
+We'll calculate the potential future exposure for an equity forward based on Microsoft (MSFT) stock.
+As mentioned previously, to model the stock prices, historic prices for the MSFT stock are required so we can calibrate the model to historical data.
 There are many ways to acquire historical stock prices.
 In our example, we use a free version of a stock price